 Then there was Lake Kylen.
 We plunged our truck and SUV deeper and deeper into the Wisconsin woods, off on dirt roads.
 We saw them, an uncountable, ungodly number of mosquitos swarming us and our vehicles.
 We took a rubber dingy and our equipment down a trail off the road, into the mud, then took turns going out into the lake.
 This was a short reprieve since there was not many mosquitoes or biting flies, it was almost peaceful out there with the swans, otters, and scenery except for the terror we knew awaited us on returning to shore.
 We trudged back to the car and awaited the truck, swatting all those monsters that wanted to hitch a ride with us.
 Finally safe at last.
 WRONG!
 The truck was stuck in mud and had to be pulled out, back to the blood donation center.
 We could still see them that night at the hotel, even when we closed our eyes.

 After the traumatizing experience of the day before, we were prepared for the worst on our last day of lake scienceing.
 But when we got to the lakes, dragonflies were patrolling the skies, keeping us safe and eating anything that would want to take a bite of us.
-I now love dragonflies, they are my friend, and they are so sweet to letting me get close to take pictures.
+Dragonflies are my new best friends.
+They are so sweet letting me get close to take pictures and literally saving our skins.
 That night we then treated ourselves to a lakeside restaurant and I got to complete my goal of trying Wisconsin cheese curds, yes, they are as good as you would think.

 So why did we have to travel all around the Midwest to collect diatoms?
-Well, we want to uncover past conditions through diatoms and to do that we need to be sure that we can do that even if there are other changes that would throw off our predictions; the Cincinnati group looking at a biomarker called HBI to reconstruct past hydrologies and me looking at how the different diatom species at a certain time and place can be used to look at temperature.
-This trip, with the data, experiences, and motivations is essential to achieving the goals we have set out for looking at diatoms through time.
+Well, we want to uncover past conditions through diatoms but first we need to find out how different changes in their environment affects them.
+The Cincinnati group is looking at a biomarker called HBI to reconstruct past hydrologies, and I am looking at how the different diatom species can be used to look for evidence of different climate events in history.
+This trip, with the data, experiences, and motivations, is essential to achieving the goals we have set out for looking at diatoms through time.